Punktum-dk/whois-service-specification/README.md

 This document describes and specifies the implementation offered by DK Hostmaster A/S for interaction with the central registry for the ccTLD dk using the WHOIS Service.
 It is primarily aimed at a technical audience, and the reader is required to have prior knowledge of the WHOIS protocol and possibly DNS registration.

+The WHOIS service in not optimal for structured querying, both due to the lack of structure in the protocol specification and due to the constraints on the public service offered by DK Hostmaster.
+If you are a registrar, you might be interested in [the DK Hostmaster Domain Availability Service (DAS)](https://github.com/DK-Hostmaster/das-service-specification) as an alternative.

 # About this Document

 This specification describes version 2 (2.0.x) of the DK Hostmaster WHOIS Implementation.
 Future releases will be reflected in updates to this specification, please see the document history section below.